gaaliciA1990/Distributed_Systems/README.md

 </br>
 **Language**: Python3
 ## Lab 1 - Simple Client
-A simple client that connect to a Group Coordinator Daemon (GCD).
+A simple client that connect to a Group Coordinator Daemon (GCD) utilizing TCP/IP connections.
 The GCD responds with a list of potential group members which my client will send a message to.
 The responses are printed out and then exits the server.